ILikeMice/countdown-anything/README.md

 # Countdown-Anything

-- Sets a Countdown to any given date and time.
+- Set a Countdown to any given time and date!